Demographics of South Korea: Emigration

 By contrast, many of Japan's approximately 700,000 Koreans had below-average standards of living.
 This situation occurred partly because of discrimination by the Japanese majority and partly because a large number of resident Koreans, loyal to the North Korean regime of Kim Il Sung, preferred to remain separate from and hostile to the Japanese mainstream.
 The pro–North Korea Chongryon (General Association of Korean Residents in Japan) initially was more successful than the pro–South Korea Mindan (Association for Korean Residents in Japan) in attracting adherents among residents in Japan.
 Since diplomatic relations were established between Seoul and Tokyo in 1965, however, the South Korean government has taken an active role in promoting the interests of their residents in Japan in negotiations with the Japanese government.
 It also has provided subsidies to Korean schools in Japan and other community activities.

-By the end of 1988, the South Korean diaspora was estimated at around two million people.
+By the end of 1988, the South Korean diaspora was estimated at two million people.
 North America was home to over 1.2 million.
 Smaller Korean communities formed in Australia (100,000), Central and South America (45,000), the Middle East (12,000), Western Europe (40,000), New Zealand (30,000), other Asian countries (27,000), and Africa (25,000).
 A limited number of South Korean government-sponsored migrants settled in Chile, Argentina, and other Latin American countries.

 Because of South Korea's rapid economic expansion, an increasing number of its citizens reside abroad on a temporary basis as business executives, technical personnel, foreign students, and construction workers.
 A large number of formerly expatriate South Koreans have returned to South Korea primarily because of the country's much improved economic conditions and the difficulties they experienced in adjusting to living abroad.

 Immigration

-There are 2,650,783 foreign residents in South Korea as of December 2024, 5.18% of the total population.
-Roughly half of this population was Chinese (958,959), followed by Vietnamese (305,936), Thai (188,770) and American (170,251).
-Out of the total foreign population, 557,057 were short-term residents on fixed-term employment contracts.
+There are 2,783,247 foreign residents in South Korea as of December 2025, 5.44% of the total population.
+Chinese nationals make up approximately one-third of this population (980,670), followed by Vietnamese (337,183), Americans (180,230), Thais (169,848), Uzbeks (102,804), Filipinos (74,125), Japanese (70,375), and all others (868,012).
+As of December 2025, out of all foreign nationals, 2,159,052 are long-term residents and 624,195 are short-term residents.
 These figures exclude foreign-born citizens who have naturalized and obtained South Korean citizenship; the total number of naturalized South Korean citizens from 1957 to 2019 surpassed 200,000.

 Fair amount of the foreign residents from some countries are Korean descendants.
 Two thirds of Chinese, half of Russian, one fourth of Uzbeks are repatriated ethnic Koreans (labelled "Overseas Koreans") who may meet criteria for expedited acquisition of South Korean citizenship.
 They are Korean Chinese and Koryo-saram.

-Also, sizeable number of migrants from countries with primarily multicultural immigrant population, such as Australia, Canada, United States, and Japan are also of Korean ethnic descent.
+Also, sizeable number of migrants from countries with primarily multicultural immigrant population, such as Australia, New Zealand, Canada, United States, and Japan are also of Korean ethnic descent.